ibotha/Camagru/README.md

 5. click on *Camagru* in the top left corner and attempt to take a photo.
 6. Select a sticker and enter a title.
 7. click *post*
-8. Your post should appear in the feed now.
-9. Comment on, and like your post, then refresh.
+8. Comment on, and like your post, then refresh.
 If the comment and like are still present all is well.
-10. Lastly attempt to delete the post.
+9. Attempt to delete the post.
+10. Lastly log out and test the signup and login forms with erronious data

+### Outcomes
+1. The webpage should load.
+2. The account should appear in the database.
+3. You should recieve an email and once you follow the link you should see a page stating that your account is verified
+4. your username should appear in the top-right corner
+5. a screen should appear with a preview of your webcam. this preview should be replaced with an image once you take the photo.
+6. the sticker should appear over your image.
+7. the feed should load with your new post at the top
+8. Your comment should appear on the post after a refresh
+9. the post should disappear
+10. Invalid emails, incorrect credentials and short/simple passwords should be caught

 If all these steps passed then the website is fully functional

+In addition [here](https://github.com/wethinkcode-students/corrections_42_curriculum/blob/master/camagru.markingsheet.pdf) is the marking sheet for the project

 ## Structure